Aug 9, 2018 21:24 UTC

 You may also read: 10 Reasons To Buy Bitcoins In 2018

 Is Ethereum A Cryptocurrency?

 Ether is a digital asset which doesn’t require a third party to process the payment.
-It doesn’t only act as digital currency but also works as a ‘fuel’ for the decentralised apps within the network.
-If user wants to make any changes in already existing apps in ethereum, they have to pay the charges so that they can make changes.
+It doesn’t only act as digital currency but also works as a ‘fuel’ for the decentralized apps within the network.
+If a user wants to make any changes in already existing apps in ethereum, they have to pay the charges so that they can make changes.

 The transaction fees are automatically decided according to the amount of change one wants to make.

-Is Ethereum Similar To Bitcoin:
+Is Ethereum Similar To Bitcoin?

 Ethereum is quite similar to bitcoin if it is seen in the context of cryptocurrency.
 But if we go a bit deeper into the subject, then these two are completely different projects with different aims.
 Bitcoin has made its place as a most stable and successful cryptocurrency till date, while Ethereum is a platform that serves various purposes with its digital currency known as ‘Ether’ which is just a simple component to its smart contract applications.

 If one goes concerning the cryptocurrency, these two projects are slightly different.